khulnasoft-lab/design.khulnasoft.com/contents/layout/layers.md

 #### Definition

 Large surfaces with elevation that appear in our UI.
+For example, [modals](/components/modal).

 #### Components